-- To provide community transit service that is safe, clean and convenient. - Encourage development of local bus transit services such as community-based circulators, shuttles, and bus trolleys - To encourage new, well-coordinated, flexible transportation systems customized to each community's needs. - Provide services that complement regional bus and rail services and meet needs in areas not adequately served by regional transit. - To develop local bus transit services such as community-based circulators, shuttles, and bus trolleys that complement regional bus and rail service. - Provide alternatives to address seasonal/special event congestion - To meet transportation needs in areas not served by regional transit. - Approximately \$300 million (nominal dollars) available from fiscal years 2010-11 to 2040-41
+- To provide community transit service that is safe, clean and convenient. - To encourage new, well-coordinated, flexible transportation systems customized to each community's needs. - To develop local bus transit services such as community-based circulators, shuttles, and bus trolleys that complement regional bus and rail service. - To meet transportation needs in areas not served by regional transit.